Tricks & Tips to Avoid Back Pain on Halloween

 As soon as October hits, the kids double-down on the Halloween talk, mulling what they want to be and asking to go costume shopping.
 And here you are trying to hide your fear at the thought of traipsing through the neighborhood on dimly-lit streets while dodging sugar-hyped children and the assorted costumed and leashed pet.
 Chronic back pain is, well, a pain, on a normal day.
 On Halloween, it can be downright excruciating.
-A little preparation can go a long way toward helping you make it through trick-or-treating with a smile on your face.
+A little preparation can go a long way towards helping you make it through trick-or-treating with a smile on your face.

 Prepare ahead of time